kvistgaard/sparql/pages/⚒ Work page.md

 public:: false

+- TODO Get SPARQL endpoints by query
+- TODO Replace the favicon
 - TODO Add shortcuts to How to use this graph
-- TODO Replace the favicon
+- ## Conditional
 	- If the repository gets public
 		- TODO Restructure so that GitHub readme is outside Logseq folder
 	- If it's decided for a wide promotion
 		- TODO Add explanations pertinent to VocBench and other OP-specific elements which wouldn't normally be present in a general SPARQL tutorial.
 - [[DONE]]
 	- DONE CSS - hide elements
 		- DONE Remove also favorites form left sidebar